How can you help your child when you find out they’re being bullied? Read on for some tips.

 - Is hungry after school, saying they lost their lunch money or wasn’t hungry at school.

-- Asking for more pocket money, or taking your money without providing valid reasons on why the child needs more money.
+- Asking for more pocket money, or taking your money without providing valid reasons on why they need more money.

 - Is sad, sullen, angry or scared after receiving a phone call or an e-mail.